LensPlaysGames/LensorOS/user/libc/README.md

 ### Building the LensorOS Toolchain for Userland
 By building the toolchain for userland, it will be able to compile and link `C` programs that can run within LensorOS.

-The LensorOS toolchain can be built without any standard `C` library (as outlined in README.toolchain.md), however this prevents the building of userland programs, or programs that can run within LensorOS (the kernel may still be built without any `C` library).
+The LensorOS toolchain can be built without any standard `C` library, however this prevents the building of userland programs, a.k.a. programs that can run within LensorOS (the kernel may still be built without any `C` library).

-Building the toolchain that supports a freestanding environment (with no `C` library) is necessary before beginning the toolchain build for userland (see [README.toolchain.md](/kernel/README.toolchain.md)).
+Building the toolchain that supports a freestanding environment (with no `C` library) is necessary before beginning the toolchain build for userland (see [README.toolchain.md](/toolchain/README.toolchain.md)).

 #### Ensure a Sysroot Directory Exists
 For this tutorial, the sysroot directory is located within the LensorOS repository, and named `root`.
 Technically this directory could be anywhere permissions allow, but keeping it in the LensorOS directory helps stay organized.